This page has been set up to enable you to easily access information about the Club’s response to the current Coronavirus Pandemic

 - The access road to the Club remains open;

 - The Club’s Dinghy Park is open to members;

 - Takeaway meals service is available, but no alcohol sales;

 - The Club’s Changing Rooms, Sloop Toilets and showers are closed;

-However the following restrictions are still in operation:
+The following restrictions are still in operation:

 - Social Distancing should be maintain at all times (a minimum of 2m);

-- If 2m cannot be maintained then 1m + is acceptable with additional personal protection;
+- If 2m cannot be maintained then 1m + is acceptable with additional personal protection.

 - do not visit the Club if you, or any member of your family, are exhibiting any of the symptoms of Covid-19